 Here is a list of just a few of the jumbo investors our mortgage bank sells to: Wells Fargo; CIT; Bayview Acquisitions; Redwood Trust; JPMorgan Chase; PenFed; Alliant; Alliance; and TIAA

-Maintaining a strong list of jumbo investors is a key competitive edge for every mortgage bank, and it is a primary reason why we aligned with our current mortgage bank – b/c we need very competitive jumbo financing options in our markets.
+Maintaining a strong list of jumbo investors is a key competitive edge for every mortgage bank, and it is a primary reason why we aligned with our current mortgage bank – because we need very competitive jumbo financing options in our markets.

 With “Conforming Loans,” most mortgage banks usually do not target a specific investor when they underwrite a mortgage.